Helping your school get ready for your child

 Communication books are common practice in the younger years at day-care but are often phased out in the older years.

-Personalise your child’s plan
+Personalise your child’s plan to get them ready for school

 Contact your local lead treating professional or care coordinator when your child is starting or changing schools, or if their care needs change.
 Many health professionals working with children with chronic illnesses have experience supporting families through these life stages.
 They will be able to help create a plan and education strategies specific to your child!